ycm-core/YouCompleteMe/README.md

   highlighting will be disabled for that filetypes.
 If group is empty string or `v:null`, then semantic highlighing for that group will be disabled

+For compatibility reasons we also support defining text properties named `YCM_HL_<token_type>`, but this may be removed in future.

 Some servers also use custom values.
 In this case, YCM prints a warning including the token type name that you can customise.